 tends to zero uniformly for $t\in [0,T]$ as $\alpha$ tends to zero.

 For the other terms for $\Delta_e(t)$ note that

 which is zero, irrespective of $t$, if $(\omega^{k}u_{\kappa})$ is an infinitesimal flex of the framework.

-It follows that we have proven the implication (i) implies (ii) in the following proposition.
-The converse assertion follows from the same equations and so we conclude that the points in $\Omega(\C)$ correspond to the wave vectors of RUM phonons that appear in simulations.
+It follows that we have proven the implication (i) implies (ii) in the following proposition and in fact the converse assertion follows from the same equations.
+The theorem underlies the correspondence of the points in $\Omega(\C)$ with the wave vectors of RUM phonons that arise in simulations.

-\begin{thm} Let $\C$ be a crystal framework, with specified periodicity, and let ${\bf k}$ be a wave vector with point $\omega \in\bT^3$.
+\begin{theorem} Let $\C$ be a crystal framework, with specified periodicity, and let ${\bf k}$ be a wave vector with point $\omega \in\bT^3$.
 Then the following assertions are equivalent.